 There are certain professions where wrong decisions do not lead to severe consequences – healthcare is not one of them.
 Doctors do not always have the luxury of fixing their mistakes or righting their wrongs.
 A slight misinterpretation or miscalculation can be deadly.
 The decisions made on a daily basis are often the difference between life and death.
 Doctors depend on the information in a patient’s health record to be able to fully recognize and address all aspects of the situation.
 Needless to say, it is crucial for the information at hand to be entirely accurate in order for the correct decision to be made.

-Medical errors are the third-leading cause of death in the America, trailing only heart disease and cancer.
+Medical errors are the third-leading cause of death in America, trailing only heart disease and cancer.
 A 2013 Journal of Patient Safety study claimed there are up to 400,000 preventable deaths in America each year due to medical errors.
-That’s more than the amount of deaths due to car accidents, AIDS, Alzheimer’s, and Diabetes combined.
+That’s more than the number of deaths due to car accidents, AIDS, Alzheimer’s, and diabetes combined.
 In the Journal of Patient Safety study, author John T. James ends his report with this powerful conclusion: